A community-driven opportunity to map out priorities, policies, and projects for the next ten years.

 To make sure everyone has the chance to weigh in regardless of whether they could join the Roundtables or make the scheduled 202 online sessions, we added an additional platform, an interactive Virtual Forum.

-More than a year’s worth of community collaboration has built confidence that we’re ready for the home stretch.
-It’s time to turn what we’ve learned together into Decatur’s to-do list for the next decade.
+More than a year’s worth of community collaboration built confidence that we’re ready for the home stretch.
+It was time to turn what we’ve learned together into Decatur’s to-do list for the next decade.

-The Decatur City staff and the consulting team are now shaping the framework of the three complementary plans – Decatur’s 2030 Strategic Plan, a new Comprehensive Plan, and the Livable Centers Initiative.
-As those recommendations emerge, they’re being posted over the course of May and into June for community review and reaction.
-See schedule below, then make your voice heard.
-Click through and participate today.
+The Decatur City staff and the consulting team worked to shape the framework of the three complementary plans – Decatur’s 2030 Strategic Plan, a new Comprehensive Plan, and the Livable Centers Initiative.
+As those recommendations emerged, they were posted over the course of May and into June for community review and reaction according the following schedule.